Composition of the human body

 Body composition may be analyzed in various ways.
-This can be done in terms of the chemical elements present, or by molecular type e.g., water, protein, fats (or lipids), hydroxylapatite (in bones), carbohydrates (such as glycogen and glucose) and DNA.
-In terms of tissue type, the body may be analyzed into water, fat, connective tissue, muscle, bone, etc. In terms of cell type, the body contains hundreds of different types of cells, but notably, the largest number of cells contained in a human body (though not the largest mass of cells) are not human cells, but bacteria residing in the normal human gastrointestinal tract.
+This can be done in terms of the chemical elements present, or by molecular structure e.g., water, protein, fats (or lipids), hydroxyapatite (in bones), carbohydrates (such as glycogen and glucose) and DNA.
+In terms of tissue type, the body may be analyzed into water, fat, connective tissue, muscle, bone, etc. In terms of cell type, the body contains hundreds of different types of cells, but notably, the largest number of cells contained in a human body (though not the largest mass of cell) are not human cells, but bacteria residing in the normal human gastrointestinal tract.

 Elements

 About 99% of the mass of the human body is made up of six elements: oxygen, carbon, hydrogen, nitrogen, calcium, and phosphorus.
-Only about 0.85% is composed of another five elements: potassium, sulfur, sodium, chlorine, and magnesium.
+Only about 0.85% is composed of another five elements: potassium, sulfur, sodium, chlorine, & magnesium.
 All 11 are necessary for life.
 The remaining elements are trace elements, of which more than a dozen are thought on the basis of good evidence to be necessary for life.
 All of the mass of the trace elements put together (less than 10 grams for a human body) do not add up to the body mass of magnesium, the least common of the 11 non-trace elements.

-With approx 1 kg of phosphorus, valued at around 300 USD/kg, this makes up the highest part of the body's intrinsic value.